 Boosting low self esteem

 Having low self esteem isn’t something you have to live with.
 Just because you can’t see the great things in yourself right now, it doesn’t mean you won’t in the near future.
-There are plenty of ways to boost your self esteem.
+At CFHP, we believe there are plenty of ways to boost your self esteem.
 You can:

 1. Refute the inner critic

 One of the first things you need to do to boost your self esteem is challenge the negative messages of your critical inner voice.
 The best way to do this is to speak the truth.
 Let’s say, for example, that you left out a bit of the presentation you’ve been working on.
 Your inner critic will be saying things like, “I can’t believe I left out the part on digital messaging.
 I’m such an idiot.
 Who am I fooling taking on this role; I clearly can’t do it right.”

 To challenge, tell it how it really is…”I worked really hard on that presentation and it’s frustrating that I forgot to talk about digital messaging.
 Still, that was just one part of the presentation and the rest seemed to go well.
 I think the takeaway messages were still relevant.”